 Preventing flareups is the goal of treating rosacea since you can't cure it, and it's harder to treat a flare-up once it happens.

 What you put on your face can also affect your skin.
 The gentler the product is, the better.
 Getting really aggressive with your skin, just like with acne, can make it worse.
 Believe me, I know how tempting it is to throw everything at a flareup, but being gentle and patient is the best idea.
-Avoiding things you know aggravate your skin is what you have to do.

 This includes makeup.
 When I have a flareup, I have to cover it somehow, right?
 But some makeup makes it worse, like certain preservatives.
-I searched long and hard to find what does not bother my skin, and that's what most of us have to do because all of us have different triggers.
+I searched hard to find what does not bother my skin, and that's what most of us have to do because all of us have different triggers.

 Some people will say not to worry about it, but when you have a red patch on your face, how could you ignore that?
 Or the constant red bumpiness between my eyebrows?
 Pay attention to what seems to make it worse, and then have a trial period where you avoid whatever it is.
 Preventing flareups will be a life-long effort, but it can get easier if you figure out what causes your problem.